 In our previous blog post, we explored Microsoft Edge’s sleeping tabs beta feature.
 If you’ve noticed improved performance in other browsers recently, you’re not mistaken.
-Google Chrome’s tab throttling feature is beginning to roll out in versions 87 and 88.
+Google Chrome has a tab throttling feature that is beginning to roll out in versions 87 and 88.
 According to Google, by reducing how often background tabs can refresh, it “reduces CPU usage by up to 5x, and extends battery life up to 1.25 hours” per their internal testing.

 Google will also use Occlusion Tracking to help reduce how much memory is consumed by the browser overall.
 In doing this, it will also speed up the browser’s start up and load times by focusing resources on your active tabs.